Lottery System 2/31: A Probability Study

 General Observations

-Based on my worksheet, the following are my observations.
+Based on the data just presented, the following are my observations.

 • Each number 01 - 31 had a fair share of being a bottom number (see column Bot).